 Student and faculty achievements

-We have approximately 200 undergraduate students (including pre-engineering freshmen) and 120 graduate students.
+We have approximately 300 undergraduate students (not including freshmen) and 100 graduate students.
 Our distinguished graduates have become leaders in their field.
 You can find them in most of the major medical device companies and universities throughout the world.
-Our faculty are world-renowned and include outstanding senior and junior members, including 10 fellows of the American Institute of Medical and Biological Engineers, 11 NSF Young Investigators (CAREER, NYI, PYI), 14 Whitaker Foundation Investigators, and two Technology Review named among the world's 100 top young innovators.
-We have 16 core biomedical engineering faculty members, with an additional 50 affiliate members from the College of Engineering, School of Veterinary Medicine and the School of Medicine and Public Health, who collaborate on research, advise our students, give lectures, and teach courses.
+Our faculty are world-renowned and include outstanding senior and junior members, including 6 fellows of the American Institute of Medical and Biological Engineers, 11 NSF Young Investigators (CAREER, NYI, PYI), 14 Whitaker Foundation Investigators, and two Technology Review named among the world's 100 top young innovators.
+We have 17 core biomedical engineering faculty members, with an additional 40 affiliate members from the College of Engineering, School of Veterinary Medicine and the School of Medicine and Public Health, who collaborate on research, advise our students, give lectures, and teach courses.
+See our BME Snapshot 2015 for more details about our achievements.

 Facilities to support education and research